MECC Link - Simple Signposting to Better Health and Wellbeing

 Winter Fuel Payment

-If you were born on or before 5 November 1953 you could get between £100 and £300 to help you pay your heating bills.
-You usually get a winter fuel payment automatically if you are eligible.
+If you were born before 25 September 1957 you could get between £250 and £600 to help you pay your heating bills.
+This is known as a ‘Winter Fuel Payment’.

 Warm Home Discount Scheme

-You could get £140 off your electricity bill if you either receive the guarantee credit element of pension credit, or
+You could get £140 off your electricity bill if you either receive the guarantee credit element of pension credit, or you’re on a low income and meet your energy supplier’s criteria for the scheme.

 Cold Weather Payment

 You may get a cold weather payment if you’re getting certain benefits.
-You’ll get a payment if the average temperature in your area is recorded as, or forecast to be, zero degrees celsius or below for 7 consecutive days.
+You’ll get a payment if the average temperature in your area is recorded as, or forecast to be, zero degrees Celsius or below for 7 consecutive days.
 You’ll get £25 for each 7 day period of very cold weather between 1 November and 31 March.

 Staying Safe